berkcantelseren/React-Practice/README.md

 - Building a small project (e.g., a to-do app, weather app, or blog)
 - Deploying with services like Vercel or Netlify
+- Work with next.js to make some real life apps.